suggap

 Plot

-Reverend Michael Hill (Edward Herrmann) and his two children arrive in the fictional California town, New Campton.
+Reverend Michael Hill (Edward Herrmann) and his two children arrive in New Campton, a fictional town in California.
 He is there to serve as the new minister at the North Avenue Presbyterian Church.
-The secretary/music director for the church, Anne (Susan Clark), is wary of the changes Hill intends to implement.
-Hill wants to get people involved, and asks Mrs. Rose Rafferty (Patsy Kelly, in her final movie role) to handle the church's sinking fund, which consisted of $1,206 ($4,967 in 2022 dollars).
+The secretary and music director for the church, Anne (Susan Clark), is wary of the changes Hill intends to implement.
+He wants to the congregation to become involved in the church's activities.
+He asks Mrs. Rose Rafferty (Patsy Kelly, in her final movie role) to handle the church's sinking fund, which consisted of $1,206 ($5,622 in 2025 dollars).
 It turns out being an awful mistake, because she has a husband who is a reckless gambler.